behappyplz/DS2-ABSA/README.md

-## Open Source Repository for Our Paper: DS$^2$-ABSA: Dual-Stream Data Synthesis with Label Refinement for Few-Shot Aspect-Based Sentiment Analysis
+## Repository for Our Paper: DS$^2$-ABSA: Dual-Stream Data Synthesis with Label Refinement for Few-Shot Aspect-Based Sentiment Analysis

 **This repository contains all the synthetic data and prompts used in our paper for reference.
 The code is currently being organized and will be released in the future.**